In this English lesson for economists, we’ll look at some population facts recently released by the United Nations.

 If you want to practice English vocabulary related to population and demographics, you could also review podcast number 13, which looked at the topic of immigration.

-You can also contact me from the webpage if you are interested in taking some private English conversation classes that focus on issues related to the economy.
+You can also contact me here if you are interested in taking some private English conversation classes that focus on issues related to the economy.
 With these classes, I will increase your fluency in no time.

 Remember these words and expressions from today’s lesson.